 Fixed assets – Their value is spread over their useful life.
 A part of their cost moves to the income statement in the form of depreciation.
 It is an ongoing process where the cost of the assets transfers to the income statement over the lifespan of the asset.

 Following are the popular methods to value tangible assets:

 In this, the company tries to find out the cash it would get if it sells the asset now.
-For this, the company hires an assessor that works to find out the price that an auction house, bulk buyers or equipment seller would be ready to pay for the asset now.
+For this, the company hires an assessor who works to determine the price that an auction house, bulk buyer, or equipment seller would be ready to pay for the asset.